The MIDEQ Hub unpacks the complex and multi-dimensional relationships between migration and inequality in the context of the Global South.

 Drawing on the experience and expertise of our partners across 12 countries, MIDEQ builds an evidence-based understanding of the relationships between migration, inequality and development.
 Our ultimate aim is to translate this knowledge into concrete policies and practices which improve the lives of migrants, their families and the communities in which they live.

-Migration between the countries of the Global South accounts for nearly half of all international migration, up to 70% in some places.
+Migration between the countries of the Global South accounts for over a third of all international migration, up to 70% in some places.

 South-South migration has the potential to reduce poverty and inequality and create opportunities for decent work, in turn contributing to the delivery of the Sustainable Development Goals.